UNDERSTANDING THE BIBLE

 The first right step or key to understanding the Bible is to humbly ask for God’s help before you start reading it.

 8 Good and upright is the LORD; Therefore He teaches sinners in the way.

 The Bible is a divine book and therefore requires much more than intellectual effort or ability to understand it.
-If you are not humble enough to ask the Holy Spirit to open your spiritual understanding, you will never be able to comprehend the Scriptures (Luke 24:45).
+If you are not humble enough to ask the Holy Spirit to teach and grant you spiritual understanding, you will never be able to comprehend the Scriptures (Luke 24:45).

 All Scripture is God-breathed or inspired by God’s Spirit.
 Therefore, it takes the help of God’s Spirit to know, understand, receive, believe and obey or act upon the truths of God’s Word.

 14 For the natural man is not able to take in the things of the Spirit of God: for they seem foolish to him, and he is not able to have knowledge of them, because such knowledge comes only through the Spirit.